 \section{Introduction}

-In this paper we consider the following question.
-Suppose that we have smooth projective surface $X$ defined over a number field $K$ and that it can be spread out to a smooth projective variety $\bcX$ over the number ring $\bcO_K$.
+Suppose $X$ be a smooth projective surface defined over a number field $K$ and assume that it can be spread out to a smooth projective scheme $\bcX$ over an affine open subset of the spectrum of the number ring $\bcO_K$.
 Let $A^2(X)$ denote the group of algebraically trivial cycles of codimension $2$ modulo rational equivalence on $X$.

-Since we will be using the definition of algebraic equivalence over $\bcO_K$, let us recall this definition here.
-Consider the free abelian group of codimension two cycles on $\bcX$.
-Two cycles $z_1,z_2$ are said to be algebraically equivalent if there exists a smooth projective curve $C$ over $\bcO_K$ and two scheme theoretic points $x_0,x_1$ on $C$ and a relative correspondence $\Gamma$ on $C\times_{\bcO_K}\bcX$, such that the intersection
+We recall the definition of algebraic equivalence over $\bcO_K$, which will be used in the sequel.
+Let us consider the free abelian group of codimension two cycles on $\bcX$.
+Two cycles $z_1,z_2$ are said to be algebraically equivalent if there exists a smooth projective curve $C$ defined over $\bcO_K$, two scheme theoretic points $x_0, x_1$ on $C$ and a relative correspondence $\Gamma$ on $C\times_{\bcO_K}\bcX$, such that the intersection

-In the above the $.$ denote the relative intersection product in the sense of \cite{Fu}.
+Here $.$ denotes the relative intersection product in the sense of \cite{Fu}.

-Consider the Galois action of the Galois group $G$ on $A^2(\bcX),A^2(X),$ and then consider the $G$-fixed part of these groups.
-Denote them by $A^2(\bcX)(K),A^2(X)(K)$.
-Suppose that we consider the flat pullback